owldance/hootNAS/hoot-os/architecture-and-boot.md

 on first boot,
 and on the terminal screen, the user is welcomed with the IP address of the system.
-With this information, the user can connect to the system using SSH, or make webAPI calls, or open a browser and connect to the hootNAS management dashboard.
+With this information, the user can connect to the system using SSH, or make services calls, or open a browser and connect to the hootNAS management dashboard.

 The service `hootsrv.service` (see [build-hootos.sh](/hoot-os/build-hootos.sh))